CORONAVIRUS (COVID-19) TRANSPORTATION RELATED INFORMATION AND RESOURCES

 Do all travelers have to self-quarantine?

-Travelers entering the State must self-quarantine unless they meet the criteria below:
+Prior to March 26, 2022, travelers entering the State must self-quarantine for 5 days upon arrival unless they meet the criteria below:

 - Persons arriving in the State on recreational boats that have been at sea for at least 14 days do not have to self-quarantine if no one on the boat is ill or experiencing COVID-19 symptoms.

-- Persons traveling to the State to perform critical infrastructure functions (as described in the Proclamation) will be subject to self-quarantine but may break quarantine to perform their critical infrastructure functions (Note, exemption should be sought prior to travel through [email protected])
+- Persons traveling to the State to perform critical infrastructure functions (as described in the Proclamation) will be subject to self-quarantine but may break quarantine to perform their critical infrastructure functions (Note, exemptions should be sought prior to travel through https://ag.hawaii.gov/travelexemption/)

 How do I self-quarantine?